Human Services Technology – Addiction and Recovery Services

 You may email email@example.com the Human Services Technology program Director Dr. LaTonya Lee Niang, EdD LCAS CCS to initiate the interview process.

-Course InformationHuman Services Technology, Substance Abuse Concentration A.A.S.
-(A4538E)
+Course InformationHuman Services Technology, Addiction and Recovery Services (A4538E)

 Human Services Technology/Substance Abuse CTE Pathway Certificate (C4538ECP) for High School Students

 |Tue||Dec.
 6, 2022||4 p.m.|

 |Tue||Jan.
 24, 2023||4 p.m.|

 - 2019 Substance Abuse Mental Health Services Administration Communities That Talk Grant Preventing Underage Drinking